djlucas/initd/README.md

 **initd** provides modern service management for unix-like systems without the complexity and ecosystem lock-in of systemd.
 It implements the good ideas from systemd (declarative unit files, dependency resolution, socket activation) while maintaining a clean, auditable codebase and true portability.
+Note: this is not an "e" package extracted from systemd, but a completely separate codebase.
+No systemd files or code are reused here.

 ### Design Philosophy